Turkish mural helps keep park protest spirit alive

 Another after-effect was the trials of hundreds of people for taking part in the protests.
 Most have been acquitted, but cases against dozens of people continue, said lawyer Can Atalay.

-Ozay, who spent a year painting the mural, said he is not worried about prosecution because art is typically given greater license in Turkey than other forms of protest.
+Ozay, who spent a year painting the mural, said he is not worried about prosecution because art is typically given greater licence in Turkey than other forms of protest.

 Taksim Square is off limits to crowds on the anniversary due to a police cordon, so Ozay is displaying the painting at the Union of Chambers of Turkish Engineers and Architects, whose members helped lead the protests.